- Courses Taught

 “Individuation and Identity.”
 The SAGE Encyclopedia of Identity.
 Thousand Oaks, CA: Sage, 2010.
 394-396.

-My current research revolves around two distinct, yet interrelated, areas: philosophy of communication and intercultural communication.
+My current research primarily revolves around two distinct, yet interrelated, areas: philosophy of communication and intercultural communication.
 I have a secondary interest in health communication and organizational communication.

-Intercultural communication: I am researching the distinction between orality and literacy and its wider relationship to the study of human communication, specifically as it pertains to my ongoing teaching and research in Haiti.
+Intercultural communication/Philosophy of Communication: I am researching the distinction between orality and literacy and its wider relationship to the study of human communication, specifically as it pertains to my ongoing teaching and research in Haiti.

 I regularly present my research at the annual conferences of the National Communication Association, Eastern Communication Association and Pennsylvania Communication Association as well as the biennial National Communication Ethics conference and Philosophy of Communication conference, both held on the campus of Duquesne University in Pittsburgh, PA.

 To Gannon University: